 “Anything that can scratch or shatter your panels is obviously a no-no,” he says.
 The best tool is a roof rake with a piece of foam or sponge on the edge.
 “It can get some of the big fluffy stuff off.
 As long as you’re gentle with them!
 You don’t want to scratch them.
 You don’t want to hit them real hard when they’re cold—they are glass and they will break.”

-This is a key point for Ben, who has seen people shatter parts of their array trying to keep it clear of snow.
-Ultimately, the cost of replacing panel isn’t worth the small savings you get by preserving the winter production.
+This is a key point for Ben: He has seen people shatter parts of their array trying to keep it clear of snow.
+Ultimately, the potential cost of replacing a damaged panel far outweighs the small savings you get by preserving the winter production.

 By Julia Westbrook